 Catching Up with Sir Thomas Trueheart

-We just announced that our friend Sir Thomas Trueheart is going to be one of the celebricats participating in Meet & Greets at CatCon in August (CLICK HERE to buy tickets).
-Get to know this brave and noble cat, the causes that are dearest to him, and his plans for CatCon 2018!
+Our friend Sir Thomas Trueheart is going to be one of the celebricats participating in Meet & Greets at CatCon in June (CLICK HERE to buy tickets).
+Get to know this brave and noble cat, the causes that are dearest to him, and his plans for CatCon!

 How did you get your name?
 How old are you?

 Sir Thomas Trueheart: The people who were feeding me when I was living on the streets before I was attacked called me Tommy, and when I got to Milo’s Sanctuary, Michele the President named me Sir Thomas Trueheart.
 They also call me Papa Lion, as I take care of the kittens when they come to the sanctuary.
-The vet people said I was about 5-7 years old when I was rescued, and that was almost two years ago so I’m either 7 or 9 but I don’t know how old that would be in human years.
+The vet people said I was about 5-7 years old when I was rescued, and that was almost three years ago so I’m either 8 or 10 but I don’t know how old that would be in human years.

 We heard there was some bullying going on not too long ago.
 Usually people think bullying is in regard to kids.
 Can you tell us what happened?